hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

       ***reinforcing the importance of language consistency in maintaining user engagement.***
 #### Insights:
 - A rising concerns about the efficiency of Ad distribution, suggesting that reallocating ad resources toward higher-performing channels (like Email or Instagram) could improve overall results.
+- Increase investment in Email campaigns, as this channel delivers the highest conversion and retention performance.
+- Leverage Push notifications more strategically — their strong retention suggests they effectively keep users engaged post-subscription.
 - personalization positively influences user engagement and conversion, reinforcing the value of tailoring ad content to user preferences.
 - Personalized ads outperform control ads in both conversion and retention, showing stronger user engagement overall.
 - Understanding the ad plays a major role in driving user engagement — ads that are clearly understood (e.g., those matching the user’s preferred language) show significantly higher conversion and retention rates _(14.16% & 64.89% respectively)_.